LNCH92/Number-classification-API/README.md

 # Number Classification API

 This project is a Flask-based API that classifies a given number based on various properties such as whether it is prime, perfect, Armstrong, odd, or even.
 It also provides a fun fact about the number if it is an Armstrong number.
+Accepts GET requests with a number parameter, returns JSON in the specified format, handles edge cases gracefully (non-numeric inputs, negative numbers, numbers with multiple properties), and provides appropriate HTTP status codes.

 ## Features